Curate DataFrames and AnnDatas¶

 The validate()

-method checks our data against the defined criteria.
+.
 It identifies which values are already validated (exist in our registries) and which are potentially problematic (do not yet exist in our registries).

 Show code cell output